tamersp25/docs/src/docs/developer/applications/oauth.md

 ## Getting Started

-Before using OAuth with your application, you must register your application with Veritone.
-All registered applications are issued a set of authorization credentials &mdash; a *Client ID* and a *Client Secret* &mdash; that identify the app to Veritone’s OAuth 2.0 server.
+Before using OAuth with your application, you must register your application with Veritone Developer.
+All registered applications are issued a set of authorization credentials &mdash; a *Client ID* and a *Client Secret* &mdash; that identify the app to aiWARE’s OAuth 2.0 server.

 * **Application Client ID:** A publicly exposed string that is used by the Veritone API to identify your application.
-The Client ID is also built into the Authorization URL that authenticates users .
+  The Client ID is also built into the Authorization URL that authenticates users.

-* **Client Secret:** A unique value that can be used to authenticate the identity of your application to the Veritone API when your application requests to access a user's account. _The Client Secret must be kept private._
+* **Client Secret:** A unique value that can be used to authenticate the identity of your application to the aiWARE API when your application requests to access a user's account.
+  _The Client Secret must be kept private._

 * **Redirect URI:** The URI where the user will be directed after the user authorizes your application to access the account.
   The Redirect URI should point to the part of your application that will handle authorization codes or access tokens.

 ### Access the Client ID, Client Secret, and Redirect URI

 The *Client ID*, *Client Secret*, and *Redirect URI* are available at the top of the *Application Settings* page.

 1. Log into Veritone Developer.
    Click *Overview* in the upper left of the window and select *Applications* from the dropdown.
    The *Applications* dashboard opens.

 2. Click the appropriate **application name** in the list.
 The *Application Settings* panel opens.

 ![client-secret1](VDA-Oauth-Client-Secret-1.png)